 We’ll be covering the following topics (click on a bullet point to jump to that section):

 A kids headshot, also known as a child headshot is a professional portrait of a child for their public image, typically used by casting directors and talent agents.

 Headshots are usually one of the first steps in an actor’s career, as they help represent the actor at auditions.

 A kids headshot could also be used just to have as a nice family photo and not for professional reasons!

 What Do I Need to Photograph a Kid Headshot?

-You don’t need much to take a kid headshot, but it helps to have the following:
+You don’t need much to take a kid’s headshot, but it helps to have the following:

-- A lot of patience and a fun environment for your little one, make sure they are well rested and fed.
+- With a lot of patience and a fun environment for your little one, make sure they are well-rested and fed.

 - A solid backdrop that will not flop around or show background objects (make sure this is something that can be easily moved around after your child is done!)

-- A couple of different outfits, including some comfortable clothes for your little one to get into makes them feel more relaxed.
+- A couple of different outfits, including some comfortable clothes for your little one to get into, make them feel more relaxed.

 - Good lighting, whether you are using natural light or a flash, make sure the light is even and not coming from behind your child’s head (this will create shadows around their face and the wrong expressions).

 - A good camera and a photographer who knows how to adjust it for portrait shots.